-The poem starts with an observation that, when we’re young and lack enough life experiences, people, and our experiences with them, fascinate us more.
-But, as we grow older and the cares of our own lives start to weigh us down, those same exciting, interesting people and experiences don’t seem to be quite as enticing.
-Either, we don’t find in them the things or answers we’re seeking now, as older people, or, perhaps, they become more incomprehensible to us.
-Of course, all this is, likely, because they are also in similar situations of trying to get on with their own lives and faced with their own challenges and concerns.
+The poem starts with an observation that, when we’re young and lack enough life experiences, people and our experiences with them, fascinate us more.
+But, as we grow older and the cares of our own lives start to weigh us down, those same exciting, interesting people and experiences don’t seem quite as enticing.
+Either we don’t find in them the aspects or answers we’re seeking now, as older people or, perhaps, they become more incomprehensible to us.
+Of course, all this is, likely, because they are also in similar situations of trying to get on with their own lives and dealing with their own challenges and concerns.

 To Widdemer’s narrator, as he/she addresses the reader, this is when books can be the most helpful to one who loves them.
 They are the quiet friends and counselors who never change, the friends who stay constant and who have all the understanding and knowledge that one often needs but finds, mostly, lacking or inaccessible in average daily interactions.

-I love this next bit – line 6 onwards – where the narrator refers to several different classic works as if they’re speaking directly to the reader and mirroring the reader’s own life and mind.
+I love this next bit, line six onwards, where the narrator refers to several different classic works as if they’re speaking directly to the reader and mirroring the reader’s own life and mind.
 Much like the best books we read seem to be speaking directly and privately to us with the most personal messages and knowledge of our worlds.
-So, we have references to the happenings in Cleopatra’s story, from Shakespeare’s ‘Antony and Cleopatra’; the stories and jokes in Sappho’s songs from ancient Greece; the secret thoughts that were sung aloud when Orlando courted Rosalind in ‘As You Like It’ by Shakespeare; and so on.
-And, how all of these are timeless in their similarity to the reader’s own experiences, stories and secret thoughts.
-Meaning, of course, that the reader is not alone in his/her seemingly inexplicable or confusing searches, challenges or preoccupations.
+So there are references to the happenings in Cleopatra’s story, from Shakespeare’s ‘Antony and Cleopatra’; the stories and jokes in Sappho’s songs from ancient Greece; the secret thoughts that were sung aloud when Orlando courted Rosalind in ‘As You Like It’ by Shakespeare; and so on.
+And how all of these are timeless in their similarity to the reader’s own experiences, stories, and secret thoughts.
+Meaning, of course, that the reader is not alone in his/her seemingly inexplicable or confusing searches, challenges, or preoccupations.

 I can’t resist some footnotes.
 See the very end.